-Anywhere you go, you'll find lots of rescue dogs in need of a good home.
-There are other benefits to adopting from a rescue organisation.
-With a rescue adoption, you're saving more than one life - you're making room for another dog, or allowing another dog to be kept for a longer period of time, giving them a better chance of being adopted, too.
+Anywhere you go, you'll find lots of rescue dogs in need of a good home, just take a look at PetRescue.
+There are other benefits to adopting.
+With adoption, you're saving more than one life - you're making room for another dog, or allowing another dog to be kept for a longer period of time, giving them a better chance of being adopted, too.
 Another rewarding aspect of adoption is the special bond many owners develop with their rescued dog.

 Why do you want a dog?
 In deciding what type of dog you should get, consider what you're looking for in your future pet.
 Is he going to be a fun playmate for the children, or is his main job going to be to accompany an older person on quiet walks?
 Do you want him to go jogging with you, or is he going to be guarding the house?
 Loving him, and living with him should be rewarding for you and your newly adopted dog.

 What kind of dog do you want?
 So what kind of dog do you want?
-You can definitely still consider particular breeds of dogs when you're thinking of adopting from a rescue group.
-Many rescue dogs are not purebred, but mutts.
-But the rescue workers can take very educated guesses at their lineage.
+You can definitely still consider particular breeds of dogs when you're thinking of adopting from a shelter.
+Many shelter dogs are not purebred, but mutts.
+But the shelter workers can take very educated guesses at their lineage.
 Let's say you've always wanted a Lab.
 It's a good bet you'll find an adorable Lab-Rottie cross who'll display the physical and temperamental characteristics of both breeds.

-Or you might be looking for a "working" dog, but not in the market for a "hound" dog.
-The biggest trick is to be filled to the brim with knowledge before you hit the rescue organisations - and before you fall in love with a gorgeous sweetie who just isn't right for you.
-Time of your life For a dog waiting for his "forever" home, it's always a good time to be adopted.
+Or you might be looking for a 'working' dog, but not in the market for a 'hound' dog.
+The biggest trick is to be filled to the brim with knowledge before you hit the shelters - and before you fall in love with a gorgeous sweetie who just isn't right for you.
+Time of your life For a dog waiting for his 'forever' home, it's always a good time to be adopted.
 But don't let him down by bringing him home, and then deciding that it's simply not the right time for you.
 Dogs take lots of care and attention - and that means time - especially when they first come home.